by2101/OpenASR/README.md

 ## Features

 1. **Minimal Dependency**.
 The system does not depend on external softwares for feature extraction or decoding.
 Users just install PyTorch deep learning framework.
 2. **Good Performance**.
-The system includes advanced algorithms, such as Label Smoothing, SpecAug, LST, and achives good performance on ASHELL1.
+The system includes advanced algorithms, such as Label Smoothing, SpecAug, LST, and achieves good performance on ASHELL1.
 The baseline CER on AISHELL1 test is 7.1.
 3. **Modular Design**.
 We divided the system into several modules, such as trainer, metric, schedule, models.
 It is easy for extension and adding features.
 4. **End2End**.
 The feature extraction and tokenization are online.
 The system directly processes wave file.
 So, the procedure is much simpified.